World War I reparations: Hyperinflation

 A logarithmic scale depicting Weimar hyperinflation to 1923.
 One paper Mark per Gold Mark increased to one trillion paper Marks per Gold Mark.

-Historians and economists differ on the subject of whether, and to what extent, reparations were a cause of hyper-inflation in the Weimar republic.
+Historians and economists differ on the subject of whether, and to what extent, reparations were a cause of hyperinflation in the Weimar Republic.

 Amongst those stating that it was a cause, Erik Goldstein wrote that in 1921, the payment of reparations caused a crisis and that the occupation of the Ruhr had a disastrous effect on the German economy, resulting in the German Government printing more money as the currency collapsed.
-Hyperinflation began and printing presses worked overtime to print Reichsbank notes; by November 1923 one US dollar was worth 4,200,000,000,000 marks.
+Hyperinflation began, and printing presses worked overtime to print Reichsbank notes; by November 1923, one US dollar was worth 4,200,000,000,000 marks.
 Ferguson writes that the policy of the Economics Minister Robert Schmidt led Germany to avoid economic collapse from 1919 to 1920, but that reparations accounted for most of Germany's budget deficit in 1921 and 1922 and that reparations were the cause of the hyperinflation.

-Several historians counter the argument that reparations caused the inflation and collapse of the mark, particular on the grounds that reparations payments, and particularly hard-cash payments, were in large part not made during the period of hyper-inflation and so could not be the cause of it.
+Several historians counter the argument that reparations caused the inflation and collapse of the mark, particularly on the grounds that reparations payments, and particularly hard-cash payments, were, in large part, not made during the period of hyperinflation and so could not be the cause of it.
 Gerhard Weinberg writes that Germany refused to pay, and by doing so destroyed their own currency.
 Anthony Lentin agrees and writes that inflation was "a consequence of the war rather than of the peace" and that hyperinflation was a result of the "German government's reckless issue of paper money" during the Allied occupation of the Ruhr.